State Farm

 **Regional dealer asking-price discounts.** Even when dealer comps are pulled, Audatex applies a "typical negotiation discount" of 6–9% to the asking price before averaging.
 The discount is real for some markets and ahistorical for others (hot inventory markets often sell at or above ask).
 Citing market-specific data — sale-to-ask ratios from a dealer aggregator — neutralizes the discount.

-**Trim and option mismatches.** Audatex's VIN decoder is accurate on the base model but consistently misses bundled packages, especially on Toyota, Honda, and Ford trims with overlapping trim names.
+**Incorrect trim and missing options.** Audatex's VIN decoder is accurate on the base model but consistently misses bundled packages, especially on Toyota, Honda, and Ford trims with overlapping trim names.
 On a moderately equipped vehicle the missed option value is typically $1,000–$2,500.

-**Comp age.** Audatex pulls active and recently sold listings.
-State Farm's first offer sometimes weights older sold listings heavily — including listings from 90+ days back — which underprices current market conditions in rising-price segments.
+**Stale or non-local comparable vehicles.** Audatex pulls active and recently sold listings.
+State Farm's first offer sometimes weights older sold listings heavily — including listings from 90+ days back or from outside the local market — which underprices current conditions in rising-price segments.
+Mileage adjustments and condition deductions applied without inspection compound the gap.

-When appraisal clause is invoked against State Farm, the carrier is one of the fastest to name its appraiser (typically within 10–14 days).
+State Farm is one of the fastest carriers to name its appraiser — typically within 10–14 days of demand.
 Most State Farm appraisal-clause files settle in the appraiser-to-appraiser negotiation phase, well before reaching the umpire.
-State Farm's appraisers are usually credentialed independents themselves, not in-house staff, which makes the negotiation more like two professional appraisers reconciling methodology than an adversarial back-and-forth.
+State Farm's appraisers are usually credentialed independents themselves, not in-house staff, which makes the negotiation methodology-driven rather than adversarial.

 Specifics worth knowing